HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/run_logs.md

 -   **When to use**

-    Use to turn on all SSO tracer loggers.
+    Use to turn on all single sign-on (SSO) tracer loggers.

 -   **Trace string**